 (Note) 2.
-The 61th General Shareholders Meeting on June 27, 2019 resolved that the maximum amount of annual remuneration for the Company Directors who are not Audit and Supervisory Committee should be within ¥900 million (for outside directors within ¥100 million) and the maximum amount of annual remuneration for the Company Directors who are Audit and Supervisory Committee should be within ¥100 million.
+The 61th General Shareholders Meeting on June 27, 2019 resolved that the maximum amount of annual remuneration for the Company Directors who are not Audit and Supervisory Committee should be within 900 million yen (for outside directors within 100 million yen) and the maximum amount of annual remuneration for the Company Directors who are Audit and Supervisory Committee should be within 100 million yen.

-The 62th General Shareholders Meeting on June 26, 2020 resolved restricted shares remuneration plan to Directors of the Company (excluding Directors who are Audit and Supervisory Committee Members and Outside Directors) with the aim of giving incentives to the Eligible Directors for sustainable growth in our corporate value and making them further share values with our shareholders, and the maximum amount of annual remuneration should be within ¥100 million.
+The 62th General Shareholders Meeting on June 26, 2020 resolved restricted shares remuneration plan to Directors of the Company (excluding Directors who are Audit and Supervisory Committee Members and Outside Directors) (hereinafter called the "Eligible Directors") with the aim of giving incentives to the Eligible Directors for sustainable growth in our corporate value and making them further share values with our shareholders, and the maximum amount of annual remuneration should be within 100 million yen.
+At the 64th General Shareholders Meeting on June 24, 2022, it was resolved to introduce a performance-based, restricted stock-based remuneration plan for the Eligible Directors, with the aim of providing an incentive for the Eligible Directors to continuously improve the Company's corporate value through achievement of the performance objectives set out in the Company's Medium-Term Management Plan and improvement of the Company's performance in the mid- to long-term, and of promoting further value-sharing with shareholders.
+It was further resolved to cap the maximum amount of such remuneration at an amount equivalent to 200,000 shares multiplied by the price per share at the time of stock delivery.
+(Notes) On October 1, 2023, we conducted a four-for-one share split of common stock.
+Therefore, the number of shares for calculating the maximum amount of performance-linked restricted stock remuneration is presented the number after adjustment by such share split.

-At the 64th Ordinary General Meeting of Shareholders held on June 24, 2022, it was resolved to introduce a performance-based, restricted stock-based remuneration plan for the Company's Directors (other than those Directors who are members of the Audit & Supervisory Committee and Outside Directors) (hereinafter called the "Eligible Directors"), with the aim of providing an incentive for the Eligible Directors to continuously improve the Company's corporate value through achievement of the performance objectives set out in the Company's Medium-Term Management Plan and improvement of the Company's performance in the medium to long term, and of promoting further value-sharing with shareholders.
-It was further resolved to cap the maximum amount of such remuneration at an amount equivalent to 50,000 shares multiplied by the price per share at the time of stock delivery.
+Policy on Determining Remuneration Amounts and Calculation Methods

-Policy on Determining Remuneration Amounts Established and Calculation Methods Established
+Established